The Faboratory

 • Principal Investigator

-• Associate Professor of Mechanical Engineering and Materials Science
+• Associate Professor of Mechanical Engineering

 • Yale Faculty Profile